What is scuba?

 How big are the classes?

-We believe, however, that better training comes from having smaller groups.
-Accordingly, we try to limit our numbers to 8 students per instructor for our pool sessions.
+During pool training, PADI allows up to 10 students per instructor (or a few more if a certified Divemaster is assisting).
+But at TSC we believe that better training comes from having smaller groups.
+Accordingly, we try to limit our numbers to 8 students per instructor for our pool sessions (and often less).
 This is a really nice number to work with and guarantees quality time for each student.

 Where are your classes?

-We also occasionally run select courses on our international dive trips.
-Please visit our Travel page and contact us directly to find what options may be available on specific trips.
+We also occasionally run select courses on our international dive trips, including the PADI Open Water certification dives and the PADI Advanced Open Water course.
+Please visit our travel page and contact us directly to find what options may be available on specific trips.

 Do I need to bring a friend or can I do this on my own?